jbibtex/jbibtex/README.md

 };
 ```

 **Caution**: methods `org.jbibtex.BibTeXParser#parse(java.io.Reader)` and `org.jbibtex.LaTeXParser#parse(java.io.Reader)` may throw error `org.jbibtex.TokenMgrError` if the input contains illegal characters or is otherwise problematic.
-Library users are advised to wrap affected portions of their code with appropriate try-catch statements.
-An unhandled `org.jbibtex.TokenMgrError` will bring down the JVM process.
+Library users are advised to surround the affected portions of their code with appropriate try-catch statements.
+An unhandled `org.jbibtex.TokenMgrError` could terminate the JVM process.

 Library users may use class `org.jbibtex.CharacterFilterReader` to skip illegal characters in the input:
 ```java